sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 ------

 .. [#]
-   The choice to use *Σ* to denote summation isn’t arbitrary.
-It’s the Greek upper case letter sigma, which is the analogue of the letter S in that alphabet.
-Similarly, there’s an equivalent symbol used to denote the multiplication of lots of numbers, because multiplications are also called “products” we use the *Π* symbol for this (the Greek upper case pi, which is the analogue of the letter P).
+   The choice to use *Σ* to denote summation is not arbitrary.
+It is the Greek upper case letter sigma, which is the analogue of the letter S in that alphabet.
+Similarly, there is an equivalent symbol used to denote the multiplication of lots of numbers, because multiplications are also called “products” we use the *Π* symbol for this (the Greek upper case pi, which is the analogue of the letter P).